 Judicial Review In A.K Gopalan Case

-So, it can be said that A.K Gopalan case act as the foundation edifice judgement for the Judicial Review in India.
-Hon'ble Supreme Court taking it as groundwork propounded the jurisprudence on Due Process of Law in Maneka Gandhi vs Union of India (1978).
+So, it can be said that A.K Gopalan case acts as the foundation edifice judgement for the Judicial Review in India, and laid the groundwork for the jurisprudence on Due Process of Law in Maneka Gandhi vs Union of India (1978).
 Several landmark judgements including Supreme Court Advocates on Record Association vs Union of India, (Writ Petition (Civi) No.13 of 2015), Justice K.S.Puttaswamy case (2017) and other noted verdict were pronounced on these principles.
-So, the Issues of Due Process of Law and Judicial Review which echoed in the corridors of Courtroom for the 1st time in Gopalan case became law of the land and basic structure of the constitution in the subsequent decisions of the Supreme Court of India.

 Views Are Personal Only